• Skip to primary navigation

 woman placing ham slices on pie dough rectangles for ham and cheese pockets

 Next is the cheese and mustard.
-You want to put on a decent amount, but just be mindful you will need to fold it over and close these, so don't overstuff.
+You want to put on a decent amount, but just be mindful that you will need to fold it over and close these, so don't overstuff.

 Brush the edges with an egg wash.
 This will help the pockets to stay closed.
 The egg wash works like glue when it bakes!
 Don't skip this step.